 The Serving-CSCF is the worker in the IMS world.
 It communicates with the HSS using Diameter (Cx-interface) to retrieve information about authentication and in order to retrieve user profiles for triggering different application servers.

 4 – Emergency Services Implementation (incl.
 E-CSCF)

 The P/I/S-CSCF implementations have been extended to identify emergency registrations.
 In case of such a registration, the I-CSCF will add an emergency flag in the Diameter User-Auth-Request so that the HSS will ignore roaming restrictions.

 The signaling protocol that is commonly used to communicate is Session Initiation Protocol (SIP).
 SIP is used for managing, maintaining, routing as well as authorizing and terminating real-time sessions.
 To put it in simple terms, Session Initiation Protocol (SIP) signals and controls the multimedia communication sessions

-What makes ng-voice’s fully containerized and cloud-native IMS core unique?
+What makes ng-voice’s fully containerized and cloud-native IMS unique?

 ng-voice’s fully virtualized turnkey IMS/ VoLTE solution enables voice services on any 4G, 5G, WiFi, or any other data network.
-It is a fully-fledged VoLTE solution, including a lightweight HSS and PCRF, OCS, and a broad range of application servers (e.g. MMTel/ TAS, IP-SM-GW, Legal Intercept) and is based on 3GPP standard architecture. ng-voice’s solution is cloud-native, easy to deploy, scales for any network size, and integrates with any infrastructure:
+It is a fully-fledged VoLTE solution, including a lightweight PCRF and a broad range of application servers (e.g. MMTel/TAS, IP-SM-GW, AGW, MRF, Legal Intercept) and is based on 3GPP standard architecture. ng-voice’s solution is cloud-native, easy to deploy, scales for any network size, and integrates with any infrastructure: